Skip to main content

 └── <...your server build/project files>

-To upload your build file, you can use our Hathora CLI tool to deploy from your terminal or a script.
-Otherwise, you can drag and drop it directly in the Hathora Console UI.
+To upload your build file, use the Hathora CLI tool from your terminal or a script:

 hathora build create --file path/to/your-build.tar.gz